 Legionella is natural bacteria found in water and water systems.
 It can cause different illnesses such as Pontiac Fever, Lochgoilhead Fever and Legionnaires’ disease.

-Although it is very rare, it is possible to catch these through a domestic water system.
+Although it's very rare, it's possible to catch these through a domestic water system.

 The risk increases with age but some people are at higher risk, including: